gardoroman/phase-0-tracks/databases/session_scheduler/README.md

 find other students whose availability overlaps with the user's availability, and book sessions based on availability

+#INSTRUCTIONS
+Only user scheduler.rb to create more records.

+User matcher.rb to view student schedules and assign pairings.
+  * First you will be presented with student names and ids
+  * Select the id is looking for a pair
+  * A series of dates and assignments will appear for that student
+  * Select a date to see which other students are available
+  * If available students are found select an id
+  * - a list of available students will appear
+  * - select an id and a session will be booked
+  * If a student is not found the program will exit

 #BUSINESS RULES

   * Users are allowed one entry per assignment, per day